borntofrappe/game-development/05 Super Mario Bros/README.md

 The project is actively under development.
 As I found bugs/missing features, I'll list them here for future consideration:

+- move creatures

+- add music, and other audio files

+- produce a gameover — move to the start state — when falling in a chasm

+- add timer library to animate the gem

 ### Done

 - player can't move to the very end of the level.
 Solved: Super Mario Bros 0 uses `self.player.x` to limit the movement instead of `self.player.width`